Frequently Asked Questions

 Will I get adjusted for the first visit?

-As a general rule, no, but exceptions are of course made for emergency cases deemed necessary by the Doctor.
+As a general rule, yes, briefly, but exceptions are of course made depending on what the Doctor deems appropriate.
 The first visit is spent really getting to know you.
 We want to make sure that Dr. Taylor Luster fully understands your case, to allow her to decide on an appropriate treatment plan to manage your concerns, and discuss how the process works.
 Our goal is to truly see you as a full, whole-body dynamic being.
 It gives us the best shot at helping you, so we take the time on the first visit to do just that.
 The second visit begins your treatment plan so that we can adjust you according to the agreed-upon plan.
 Periodically re-evaluations will be performed to touch base and reassess where we are at on your healing journey.

 What Should I Wear?